MicrosoftDocs/visualstudio-docs/subscriptions/about-benefits.md

    > [!div class="mx-imgBorder"]
    > ![Filter the list of benefits by category](_img/about-benefits/categories.png "Choose a category to filter the list of available benefits.")

-## Benefits are subject to change
-The Visual Studio subscriptions team strives to provide benefits within subscriptions that are useful, timely, and relevant.
-Tools, services, products and other benefits provided in subscriptions are subject to change without notice.

 ## Benefits and offers provided by partners
 Some of the benefits included with Visual Studio subscriptions, including some of the most popular benefits like training and tools, are provided by our partners.
 The details of those offers are determined by the partners.
 Any support available for those benefits or offers is also provided by the partners.

-Examples of benefits provided by our partners include training from Pluralsight and DataCamp, and tools from CAST Highlight, CloudPilot, and WhiteSource among others.
+## Benefits are subject to change
+The Visual Studio subscriptions team strives to provide benefits within subscriptions that are useful, timely, and relevant.
+Tools, services, products and other benefits provided in subscriptions are subject to change without notice.
+While it's rare, sometimes technical issues can make a benefit unavailable for a short time.
+In those cases, we'll change the benefit tile in the [Visual Studio Subscriptions portal](https://my.visualstudio.com/benefits) to indicate the benefit is "temporarily unavailable".

 ## See also
 - [Visual Studio documentation](/visualstudio/)